ItaiAxelrad/remote-sensing/posts/gis-mapping.md

 ##### The `maps` and `mapdata` packages for basic maps

-Coordinates which highlight the scale of the map.
+Coordinates that highlight the scale of the map.

 ```r
 Lat.lim=c(42.5,49)
 Long.lim=c(-69,-59)
 ```

-Locations of interest - these examples correspond to the tips of PEI and the provinces best city
+Locations of interest - these examples correspond to the tips of PEI and the province's best city

 ```r
 Site.Longs=c(-61.9,-64,-63.8)